arthur-jacquin/edit/readme.md

 Maybe in a far future:
 * scrolloff ?
+* works with tab ?
 * [langage] auto-indenting ?
-* load other file in current file ?
 * tab-completion ??
 * inline clipboard ??
 * visual wrap of long lines ???